The STL+ C++ Library Collection

 ------------------------------------------------------------------------ | size: 7 | bins: 20 | loading: 0.35 auto-rehash | occupied: 7 (35.0%), min = 0, max = 1 |----------------------------------------------------------------------- | bin 0 1 2 3 4 5 6 7 8 9 | --------------------------------------------------------------- | 0 | 1 .
 1 1 .
 1 . . . . | 10 | . . .
 1 . . .
 1 1 . ------------------------------------------------------------------------

-There are three exceptions that can be thrown by hash, all indicating a misuse of the iterators:
+There are 4 exceptions that can be thrown by hash: